openframeworks/ofBook/chapters/lines/chapter.md

 ## Make a smooth line in movement in a 3D space
 Now that we know how to use `ofPolyline`, we can combine it togehter with `ofNode`, and draw a lines that moves smoothly on the screen. `ofNode` is a class that defines a point in a 3D space and can be chained to other nodes.
-If we make 2 nodes, A and B, and we difne the node A as a parent of B. moving the A node will also move the node B. Let's see how `ofNode` and `ofPolyline` can play together.
+If we make 2 nodes, A and B, and we define the node A as a parent of B. moving the A node will also move the node B. Let's see how `ofNode` and `ofPolyline` can play together.
 First, edit your `App.h` file as follow:

 ```cpp
 ofNode baseNode;